tgunr/mcpm.sh/README.md

 This allows you to change the underlying servers (by switching profiles with `mcpm activate`) without reconfiguring your client applications.
 They can always point to the MCPM Router's address.

+The Router also maintains persistent connections to MCP servers, enabling multiple clients to share these server sessions.
+This eliminates the need to start separate server instances for each client, significantly reducing resource usage and startup time.
+Learn more about these advanced capabilities in [Advanced Features](docs/advanced_features.md).

-For more technical details on the router's implementation and namespacing, see [`src/mcpm/router/README.md`](src/mcpm/router/README.md).
+For more technical details on the router's implementation and namespacing, see [`docs/router_tech_design.md`](docs/router_tech_design.md).

 ```bash
 mcpm router status                # Check if the router daemon is running